DFI-Bioinformatics/DFILiverDiseaseMicrobiome/README.md

 ## Folder structure

 1. **code**: contains all R scripts for generating heatmap, volcano plots and/or taxonomy barplots, etc. Scripts are organized by number.
 Resultant plots are labeled with same number as the script.
-If a result
 2. **results**: contains all unmodified graphs in PDF format.
-Graphs published along with the paper have been rearranged and beautified in Adobe Illustrator.
+Graphs published along with the paper have been slightly rearranged and beautified in Adobe Illustrator.
 3. **data**: contains raw or derived data or template files
 - `LD850.meta.quant.metabolomics.csv`: the most important file.
 It contains clinical variables, such as stool consistency, lactulose, Bifidobacterium group (10% is the cutoff), SBP, bacteremia status, or metagenomically derived toxin RPKM values, quant metabolomics readings from SCFA (unit: mM) and bile acid (unit: ug/ml) panels, etc.
 - `LD850.metaphlan.csv`: taxonomy annotation from [metaphlan4](https://github.com/biobakery/MetaPhlAn)